What is Well-Being?

 A holistic state in which an individual realizes their potential, can cope with the normal stresses of life, and can work productively in ways that enhance their ability to enjoy life and overcome challenges.
 Arcadia University prioritizes your well-being.

-Armor UP Monthly Well-being Challenges
+Armor UP Monthly Well-being Opportunities

 This initiative is intended to advance wellness and well-being as a strategic priority for Arcadia University.
-Each month, we’ll highlight a different dimension of well-being, inviting faculty, staff, and students to learn more, take on a well-being challenge, and practice new wellness strategies.
+Each month, we’ll highlight a different dimension of well-being, inviting faculty, staff, and students to learn more, take on a well-being opportunity, and practice new wellness strategies.

 September Well-being Focus: Belonging